-The teacher spent time acknowledging the emotions of worthlessness, overwhelm, helplessness and anger that were activated as she told the story and realized that these feelings directly tied to an internal narrative that had developed over the course of her life: to be successful and competent she couldn't fail, she had to always fix the problem, her feelings didn't matter, and as a teacher she had to manage the classroom by controlling the children or others would judge her and she would be a failure.
-All these beliefs contributed to her current feeling state and ultimately, she was angry about it all.
+The teacher spent time acknowledging the emotions of worthlessness, overwhelm, helplessness, and anger that were activated as she told the story of her experience as the teacher.
+She realized these feelings directly related to a set of negative cognitions she developed over the course of her life: to be successful and competent I cannot fail, I must be perfect, I always have to "fix" the problem, my feelings don't matter, and I have to manage the classroom by controlling the children.
+All these sub-conscious beliefs contributed to her current feeling state and ultimately, she was angry about it all.

 Clearly, there were a lot of "weeds" to be pulled from these internal narratives that were draining her battery.
-How could anyone expect to live up to these standards?
-And yet, many of you likely have a similar set of values, perceptions and beliefs about yourself and the world.
-We began to talk about how she could update her software about challenging behavior and her role as the teacher, so she might let go of what wasn't serving her.
+How could anyone expect to live up to the standard of those beliefs?
+Subconscious beliefs in the mind can activate a stress response in the brain.
+And yet, many of you likely have a similar set of values, perceptions, and beliefs about yourself and the world.
+We began to talk about how she could update her software regarding challenging behavior and her role as the teacher, so she can approach the challenges in her classroom from a more balanced state of mind and brain.

 3) Grow the flowers: the teacher's negativity bias had her seeing only "weeds" when she surveyed the garden of her classroom, but with mindfulness she was able to tune into her mental activity and realize the connection between the child's behaviors and her brain's reactivity regarding those behaviors.
-Clearly, the child's behavior was dangerous both physically and emotionally for himself, other children, and the staff; and yet, my goal was to help the teacher learn how to cultivate a responsive, reflect state of mind to plan for what to do to help this child versus being caught in the trap of negativity.
+Clearly, the child's behavior was dangerous both physically and emotionally for himself, other children, and the staff; and yet, my goal was to help the teacher learn to cultivate a responsive, reflective, integrated state of mind and brain versus being caught in the trap of the negativity bias.

-Once we helped her identify, understand, and express her emotions as well as clarify some of her beliefs, I asked her to consider the child's strengths: what were some positive things she could say about him and/or her relationship with him?
+Once we helped her identify, understand, and express her emotions as well as update some of her subconscious beliefs, I asked her to consider the child's strengths: what were some positive things she could say about him and/or her relationship with him?
 The process of tuning in, reflecting, and mindfully exploring what was "there" with nonjudgement, loving-kindness and compassion for herself allowed her to move to this step of extending those same feelings toward the child and recall several strengths.
 I had her do the same for herself and her co-workers: what strengths did they bring to bear in this situation?
-At that point, she was in a more integrated state of mind and brain, able to explore the functional assessment process to create a behavior support plan for the child and her.
+At that point, she was in a more integrated state of mind and brain, able to enter the process of creating a support plan for the child.

 Your brain is wired to scan for what is missing or what is wrong to keep you safe...thank goodness!
-And yet, this circuitry may be working overtime when left without the supervision of the mind, activating the reactive circuitry in your brain that leaves you later feeling drained, regretful, stuck or burned out.
-Harnessing the mind's power to direct your attention, consider starting a practice of noticing the positive.
-Allow yourself to linger there.
-Absorb the positive.
-Don't rush past it.
-By activating this practice of taking in the good, you begin to create a balanced brain with circuitry that moves toward openness and receptivity; in short, to respond versus react from an integrated brain.
-With repeated activation, you will install this trait of responsiveness which primes you to grow a garden filled with flowers and to pull the weeds when needed with the presence and purposefulness versus habit and harriedness.
+And yet, this circuitry may be working overtime when left without the supervision of the mind, activating the reactive circuitry in your brain that leaves you later feeling drained, regretful, stuck, or burned out.

+Harnessing the mind's power to direct your attention, we can cultivate the garden of the brain.
+Noticing the whole garden, pulling the weeds, and planting flowers; in short, attuning to what "is" both around you and within you instead of rushing to fix/change/control.
+Maintaining an open, reflective stance lends itself to a more efficient, effective, and easeful approach to challenges.

-For more about the mind and the brain in the context of relationships, please visit my website.
+For more about this important topic, please visit my website.